 Following this, we will provide scenarios that may help you decide on the best programming language to learn.
 In some cases, we will also recommend courses to help you kick-start your programming journey.

 At the top of our list of the most used programming languages in the world is an old favorite, Java.
 Since the start of the 21st century, Java has rarely lost its position as one of the top two most popular programming languages.
 At the current time, it has a rating of 16.88%, slightly above C with 14.97%, but well above third-placed C++ which comes in at 7.47%.

 Java is one of the world’s most versatile and flexible programming languages.
 It is used by companies throughout the world to create desktop apps and for back-end website development.
 One of the unique features of Java is that it can run on pretty much any operating system.
 It is the most popular language when it comes to Android app development, and it is also favored among larger websites due to its scalability.

 The demand for Java developers is as high as it has ever been.
 In reality, if you are fluent in Java, you will never be out of work.
 The huge online community means that it is quite a simple language to learn – you will always find help when you run into problems with your code.

 If Java strikes your fancy as the best of the most used programming languages to learn, then head over to BitDegree.
-The Learn Java 101 course will provide you with all the knowledge you need to start building apps and websites with Java.
+The Interactive Java Tutorial will provide you with all the knowledge you need to start building apps and websites with Java.
 It is suited to beginners, comes with great walkthroughs, and will teach you exactly what Java does and how you can use it.

 C is one of the oldest programming languages around.
 Although it was released decades ago in 1972, it remains at the top of our list of the most common programming languages due to its incredible versatility.
 C has several features which put it at the top of this list, including: